Football: Haaland bags 20-minute hat-trick on Dortmund debut

 BERLIN: Norwegian rising star Erling Braut Haaland came off the bench to claim a hat-trick inside 20 minutes on his Borussia Dortmund debut and inspire a 5-3 comeback win at Augsburg in the Bundesliga on Saturday (Jan 18).

-The 19-year-old showed why Dortmund paid Salzburg 20 million euros (US$22 million) for him last month when he came on early in the second half with his team 3-1 down.
+The 19-year-old showed why Dortmund paid Salzburg 20 million euros (US$22 million) for him last month when he came on in the 56th minute with his new team 3-1 down.

 Having already scored 28 goals in 22 games for Salzburg this season, the teenager needed just three minutes to open his Dortmund account, then added two more in quick succession.